 “From the West,” he intoned, “from America.”
 The chuckles stopped, replaced by silence and a few jeers.

-Still, 35 years after reunification, Dreilich, Römer and their bandmates agreed that Karat is not an East German or West German band, but a German one.
-They’re packing concert halls, not just in Gera, but in big formerly Western cities like Hamburg and Munich, too.
+Still, 35 years after reunification, Dreilich, Römer and their bandmates agreed that Karat feels like a German band.
+They’re packing concert halls not just in Gera, but in big formerly Western cities like Hamburg and Munich too.
 Today they’re some of the oldest surviving rockers in the whole country — East or West.

-In 2025, Karat will mark its 50th anniversary, and to celebrate, the band is cutting a new album.
+In 2025, Karat will mark its 50th anniversary, and to celebrate, they’re cutting a new album.
 Dreilich told the audience in Gera that it’s going to be on vinyl, just like in the old days.

 And just like in the old days, he added, Karat will record it in the East.